asilvajunior/presentations/README.md

 # Code and slides from my Presentations

-A repository to store and share the code and slides from the various presentations that I've given..
+A repository to store and share the code and slides from the various presentations that I've given.

 <div>
   <a href="https://www.linkedin.com/in/antoniocarlosjr" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=fflat&logo=linkedin&logoColor=white" target="_blank"></a>